-In mid-February, when the famous Egyptian dissident, Ayman Nour, who lives in Turkey since 2015, launched a new organization, in Istanbul, that acts as a new platform to unite the Egyptian political dissidents, living in the diaspora.
+In mid-February, when the famous Egyptian dissident, Ayman Nour, who has lived in Turkey since 2015, launched a new organization, in Istanbul, that acts as a new platform to unite the Egyptian political dissidents, living in the diaspora.
 “The Union of Egyptian National Forces” is the name of the organization, which sets its main goal as “changing the political regime in Egypt.”
 It was not surprising to discover, later, that most of the founders of this so-called Egyptian dissident union are members of the Muslim Brotherhood, who fled to Turkey and some European countries, after 2013.
-This union is the latest on a long list of failed entities, with similar goals and names, that had previously been formed by the Muslim Brotherhood, over the past six years, in an attempt to beautify the group's image in the eyes of the western public opinion, by falsely presenting themselves as political opposition, rather than an Islamist organization that seeks to destroy the national states in the region.
+This union is the latest on a long list of failed entities, with similar goals and names, that had previously been formed by the Muslim Brotherhood, over the past six years, in an attempt to beautify the group's image in the eyes of the Western public opinion, by falsely presenting themselves as political opposition, rather than an Islamist organization that seeks to destroy the national states in the region.

 The only difference, this time, is that they put Ayman Nour as the face of their new organization.
 Ayman Nour is a liberal politician, who played a tremendous role in challenging Mubarak’s regime, before the 2011 revolution.
 He competed against Mubarak in the presidential elections of 2005, and paid a heavy price for daring to do so, by being put in prison for four years.
-One can hardly find a non-suspicious explanation to why he is allowing the Muslim Brotherhood, today, to use his name and legacy as a liberal face for their political Islamist agenda.
+One can hardly find a non-suspicious explanation as to why he is allowing the Muslim Brotherhood, today, to use his name and legacy as a liberal face for their political Islamist agenda.

-All this tampering is happening on the Turkish soil, at a time when Turkey, according to the statements of its most senior officials, seeks to improve relations with Egypt.
+All this tampering is happening on Turkish soil, at a time when Turkey, according to the statements of its most senior officials, seeks to improve relations with Egypt.
 In December, the Turkish Minister of Foreign Affairs stated openly, in a televised interview, that his country is keen to fix relations with Egypt and that there is no actual problem that should keep the two countries separated.
-Yet, it seems that the Turkish officials, including President Erdogan, cannot understand that their continued support to the Muslim Brotherhood is a big issue for the Egyptian people, not only the Egyptian state, or the Egyptian president.
+Yet, it seems that Turkish officials, including President Erdogan, cannot understand that their continued support of the Muslim Brotherhood is a big issue for the Egyptian people, not only the Egyptian state, or the Egyptian president.